 Why the edge?

-Using one of the Dashlane browser extensions for desktop, it not only auto-fills the password, it also performs an auto-login.
-In other words, the app fills in your username and password and then clicks to login for you.
+Using one of the Dashlane browser extensions for desktop, it not only auto-fills the password but also performs an auto-login.
+In other words, the app fills in your username and password and then clicks to log in for you.

 Sure, that one click only takes an extra second, but when you add up how many times we log in to our online accounts, those seconds can add up.